| | | | | | |

 Did you know there are four regional varieties of dum aloo?
 Like most Indian recipes, the dish is adapted for local tastes, resulting in numerous delicious interpretations we can try.
 Let’s explore some of them!

-• Punjabi restaurant-style dum aloo, sometimes called Mughali dum aloo, is much creamier in taste due to the addition of cream alongside yogurt.
+• Punjabi restaurant-style dum aloo, sometimes called Mughali dum aloo, is much creamier in taste due to the addition of cream alongside yoghurt.
 It’s also packed with fragrant aromatic spices like cloves, cardamon, and cinnamon.
 While some people don’t add tomatoes; this recipe does.
 It’s milder, sweeter, and creamier, although still tangy and hot.

 • Banarasi dum aloo has no onion or garlic, thus, it’s a Jain recipe!
 It tastes like a combination of the above recipes and frequently uses herb-stuffed potatoes.